 We are direct response marketers at our core, so our clients tend to be interested in metrics like return on ad spend, average revenue per user/unit, net profit, cost per subscriber, and similar KPIs.
 You can see a partial list of the companies we work with here.

 Video and image Ad strategy and production via our Creative Studio.
-We can create high volumes of creative for Facebook, Instagram, Google UAC, Snapchat, Pinterest and IAB ad formats.
+We can create high volumes of creative for Facebook, Instagram, Google App Campaign, Snap, Pinterest and IAB ad formats.
 If you need 100 new videos every month, that’s not a problem.
 We charge on a per unit cost.
 There is a flat rate minimum of $5,000 per month and discounts for three months or for high-volume video creation.
 See more information on our pricing page.
 Want to test us out before jumping in?
 We offer a $99 Video Ad promotion for your first video.
 We’ll show you what it would be like working with us.

 Fully-Managed Services: Social advertiser spending > $100,000 per month with significant creative demands.
 Our fees are 15% of spend or $15,000/month, whichever is greater.
 The term is 90 days for unlimited video and image production.
 We offer discounts if spend exceeds $100,000 a month.

 Managed SMB: Designed for social advertisers spending less than $50,000 per month seeking guidance with user acquisition and creative production.
 Our fees are 20% of spend or $5,000/month, whichever is greater.
 The term is 60 days and we bundle in two videos and one image per month.
-Additional creative available for an incremental fee.
+Additional creative is available for an incremental fee.

 Managed Startup: This is designed for true startups who need to get their ads working on Facebook and who are spending up to $25,000 per month.
 If you are looking for a quick 30-day test to experiment with Facebook ads, this is your plan.
 We will use your creative and cut our usual rates for creative by 50% for the first ten videos.

 See more about our managed services here.